wavefrontHQ/docs/pages/doc/opentelemetry_tracing.md

      </ul>
     {{site.data.alerts.end}}

-1. Configure your application to send the trace data to the OpenTelemetry Collector.
+1. Configure your application to send trace data to the OpenTelemetry Collector.
 See the [OpenTelemetry documentation](https://opentelemetry.io/docs/collector/) for details.
 1. Export the data from the OpenTelemetry Collector to the Tanzu Observability (Wavefront) trace exporter:
     1. Create a directory to store all the files.
     1. Download the binary from the latest release of the [OpenTelemetry Collector project](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases) to the directory you created.